Monday, June 20, 2016

 Taking Stock on the First Day of Summer

 Summer is officially here and the garden is doing quite well.
 At the moment, I am sort of between crops.
-Last weekend I harvested the first round of pak choy.
+Last weekend I harvested the first round of pak choi.
 There were several dozen perfect heads though I did wait a little longer than I should.
 Some were starting to set flower buds.
 I left several of the smaller heads to grow a little longer.
 I definitely waited a little too long for those.
 A little rain and some high temperatures and they bolted.
 I decided to leave a couple in the ground and let them flower.
 I want to see if I can collect and save the seeds.
-There are still several dozen pak choy from the second round of planting.
+There are still several dozen pak choi from the second round of planting.
 I’ll have to really keep an eye on them so I don’t miss them at their peak.

-Pak choy harvest
+Pak choi harvest

 Oops!
 Waited a little too long.